magnetis/caze/README.md

 ```

 The `as` param, tells how the class method must be named,
-if it is not passed the class method will have the of the instance method.
+if it is not passed the class method will have the same name of the instance method.

 With this you can call your project use cases without the need to know its internals: